-On August 8, 2013, we received \$160,000 in a one year note from an existing shareholder.
-Terms of the note included 18% annual interest, a three year warrant to acquire 160,000 shares of common stock at \$0.40 per share, and a right to convert the note into the next equity transaction of the Company.
+On October 7, 2013, we received \$250,000 in a six-month note from an existing shareholder.
+Terms of the note include 18% annual interest, a right to convert the note into the next equity transaction of the Company, at the conversion rate of the equity offering, and a three-year warrant to acquire 250,000 shares of common stock at \$0.40 per share.